 Advantages Of Installing An Acoustic Guitar Pickup

-• It’s a lot less expensive than buying a new acoustic electric guitar [mostly] – you get a lot of guitar for little money.
+- It’s a lot less expensive than buying a new acoustic electric guitar - you get a lot of guitar for little money

 Types of Acoustic Guitar Pickups - Soundhole vs Under Saddle vs Internal Microphone

-For me, I prefer soundhole pickups because they are very easy to install and sound great!
-Also, if I want to see my acoustic guitar but keep the pickup, I can easily remove it.
+For me, I prefer soundhole pickups because they’re very easy to install and sound great.
+Also, if I want to keep my acoustic original but still use a pickup, I can easily remove it.

 Soundhole Pickups